-A welcome package with your detailed itinerary, vouchers, a city map, train tickets (if relevant) and any other touristic information that you may find useful will be waiting for you upon your arrival at your first hotel on your trip.
+A welcome package with a city map, train tickets (if relevant), and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.

 Enjoy dinner this evening featuring Russian specialties in a typical restaurant located in the city centre.

 Enjoy a private tour with your own guide and visit Stalin’s bunker for a taste of WWII history.
 During this visit, you will have the unique chance to see the Hall of the Supreme Commander in Chief of The Red Army, Stalin’s working cabinet, and the dining room.
-The next place on the agenda today is the Treasure Chamber of the Tretyakov Picture Gallery (Russian art museum).
-The State Tretyakov Gallery is a national art museum which boasts the world’s largest collection of Russian art.
-In the Soviet period, the collection grew up to 100.000 works, part of them are kept in the New Tretyakov Art Gallery.
-Among the exhibits are the most famous Russian icons including the "Holy Virgin of Vladimir" of early 12th century, Andrey Rublev's "Holy Trinity", masterpieces by Repin, Surikov, Shishkin, Savrasov, Aivazovsky, and others.
+The next place on the agenda is the Treasure Chamber of the Tretyakov Picture Gallery.
+The State Tretyakov Gallery is a national art museum that boasts the world’s largest collection of Russian art.
+In the Soviet period, the collection grew up to 100,000 pieces, some of which are kept in the New Tretyakov Art Gallery.
+Among the exhibits are the most famous Russian icons including the Holy Virgin of Vladimir of the early 12th century, Andrey Rublev's Holy Trinity, masterpieces by Repin, Surikov, Shishkin, Savrasov, Aivazovsky, and others.
 To finish off the afternoon, there will be a private concert of orthodox chants by the choir at St. Nicolas Church performed in your honour.
 At the end of the day, your driver will bring you back to your hotel.

-This evening you will get to take a tour of the metro of Moscow where some of the stations look like gala rooms, before your arrival at Pushkin Square.
-Take a short walking tour of the main street "Tverskaya" in the company of your guide before they will drop you off at Pushkin Café, one of the most prestigious restaurants in the city.
-At the Puskin Café, you will enjoy a three course dinner with drinks (mineral water, tea/coffee and a glass of wine included).
-Return to the hotel independently once you are ready to make for home.
+This evening you will get to take a tour of the metro station of Moscow, where some stations look like gala rooms.
+After the metro station, you will take a short walking tour of the main street, Tverskaya, in the company of your guide, who will also take you to the Puskin Café, one of the most prestigious restaurants in the city.
+At the Puskin Café, you will enjoy a three course dinner with drinks (mineral water, tea and coffee, and a glass of wine).
+After dinner you can make your way back to your hotel independently.

-Enjoy a tour of the Bolshoi theatre in the company of a private guide.
-The company of the Bolshoi was originally founded in 1776 by Prince Peter Urusov and English impresario Michael Maddox as the Moscow Public Theatre.
-The building itself is one of Moscow's most symbolic sites, a truly impressive example of Russian Classical architecture that faces the Kremlin walls, and is the second biggest opera house in Europe (after La Scala).
+Enjoy a private tour of the Bolshoi Theatre in the company of your own guide.
+The Bolshoi was originally founded in 1776 by Prince Peter Urusov and English impresario Michael Maddox, as the Moscow Public Theatre.
+The building itself is one of Moscow's most symbolic sites, a truly impressive example of classic Russian architecture that faces the Kremlin walls, and is the second biggest opera house in Europe after La Scala.
 After the Revolution, the theatre initially faced hostility from the Bolsheviks as a superfluous symbol of elitist bourgeois culture, and funding was cut dramatically.
-But traditions survived and, after the Second World War, the Bolshoi became a dominant force in ballet not just in Russia but throughout the world, producing star after star including ballerinas Galina Ulanova, Maria Plisetskaya, and Ekaterina Maksimovna, and male dancers such as Vladimir Vasiliev and Maris Liepa.
-In recent years the company has made every effort to increase the number of works by 20th century Russian composers not performed or little performed in the Soviet Union, and some of the most exciting recent additions to the repertoire have been ballets and operas by Prokofiev, Shostakovich, Stravinsky, etc. Both the ballet and opera companies perform a range of Russian and foreign works here.
+But traditions survived and after WWII the Bolshoi became a dominant force in ballet not just in Russia but throughout the world, producing star after star including ballerinas Galina Ulanova, Maria Plisetskaya, and Ekaterina Maksimovna, and male dancers such as Vladimir Vasiliev and Maris Liepa.
+In recent years the company has made every effort to increase the number of works by 20th century Russian composers not performed or little performed in the Soviet Union, and some of the most exciting recent additions to the repertoire have been ballets and operas by Prokofiev, Shostakovich, and Stravinsky.
+Both the ballet and opera companies perform a range of Russian and foreign works here.

-Consider attending a performance at the Bolshoi theatre during your stay in Moscow.
+You may consider attending a performance at the Bolshoi theatre during your stay in Moscow.
 Please speak to your Sales Advisor for information on performances during your time in the city.

-Let a porter look after your luggage today.
+A porter will look after your luggage.

 Watch the changing landscapes on your fast speed train ride from Moscow to St. Petersburg, departing in the afternoon.

 Take a panoramic tour and get acquainted with the main architectural and historical monuments of St. Petersburg.
 You will get to drive along the world famous Nevsky Prospect and view the Monastery of Alexander Nevsky with its magnificent Trinity Cathedral and its cemetery where Dostoevsky, Tchaikovsky, and other world celebrities were buried.
-Later you will visit Peter and Paul's Fortress, and enjoy a special cocktail in the flag tower which you will have on an exclusive basis, to watch the ceremony of the cannon shot traditionally given at noon daily by the Fortress governor since the time of Peter the Great.
-Continue on in style with a unique visit of Voltaire’s library which is normally closed for public access.
-During this visit you will discover the invaluable collection of Catherine the Great including pieces by the great encyclopedic philosophers and writers like Voltaire and Diderot great! (total: 4hrs)
+Later you will visit Peter and Paul's Fortress, and enjoy a special cocktail in the flag tower, in which you will have to yourselves to watch the ceremony of the cannon shot traditionally given at noon daily by the fortress governor since the time of Peter the Great.
+Continue on in style with a unique visit of Voltaire’s library, which is normally closed for public access.
+During this visit you will discover the invaluable collection of Catherine the Great including pieces by the great encyclopedic philosophers and writers like Voltaire and Diderot great.